htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 ### Controlling the LCD screen from the Raspberry Pi

 Next, I needed some way of communicating with the LCD screen from the Pi 0 to give it data to display.
 To make things easy, I set up a 115200 TTL serial connection and parsed the commands.
 For simplicity, the commands all have a fixed format and length `CXNNNN`.
 C is character C to signify the start of command, then X to signify command, then NNNN to signify the parameters.
 For example, to set the time to 14:00, I would have to send `CT1400`.
-It was quite trivial so I have nothing to write about it.
+It was quite trivial so I have nothing to write about it, other than this requires me to code up and track how many characters I have received and decide when to process the whole command.
+This task can be achieved through a quick-and-dirty [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) -- a very important concept if you need to have any hope in tracking what state the system is in.

-The only thing I have to admit was that I didn’t understand how the switch statement works in C. Apparently, this is illegal:
+The only thing I have to admit was that I didn't understand how the switch statement works in C. Apparently, this is illegal:

 ```cpp
 static const byte SER_CMD_FIXED_LENGTH = 6;